-But of course, eventually you neeed a concrete plan … hence lots of design work has been required.
+But of course, eventually you need a concrete plan … hence lots of design work has been required.

-I tried many different layouts of the proposed equipment & switches, and have eventually decided on this configuration.
+I tried many different layouts of the proposed equipment and switches, and have eventually decided on this configuration.

 Those of you following this project will remember I have used a free CAD program called “Freecad” to help with positioning all the different components behind the panel.
 I had hoped to use this for the panel design, but found it hard to easily produce DXF files which I needed to get the panel lasercut.